maarten-pennings/SevenSegment-over-Serial/font/readme.md

 It maps all ASCII characters to a 7-segment display.
 The crucial design decision is each character is mapped to a 7-segment pattern that is as close as possible to what the character normally looks like.
 The downside is that one pattern may be used for several characters (see 5, uppercase S and lowercase s).
-These duplicates are marked red.

-This is the ASCII table:
+This is the ASCII table.
+Duplicates are shown in red.

 ![ASCII table](mimic7s_ascii.png)